 If a study has one or more of these characteristics, the FDA recommends that sponsors consider the use of a DMC to further protect study participants.

 Additional considerations include whether review by a DMC is practical (e.g., due to study length) and whether a DMC can help ensure the scientific validity of a trial.
 Examples of studies that may not need a DMC include short-term studies where a DMC is unlikely to have the opportunity to make a difference and studies with less serious outcomes (e.g., symptom relief) in which early termination is unlikely to be appropriate.
 As many PCTs will be large, multicenter studies with serious clinical outcomes, it is likely that most of these will warrant use of a DMC (Ellenberg et al. 2015).

 Research sponsors may have their own policies outlining the type of data monitoring required and which studies must have a DMC.
 For example:

 - NIH policy requires most NIH-funded randomized trials to have a DMC if they are multicenter and pose any material risk to participants.

 - PCORI policy states that a DMC should be appointed if required by the IRB, regulatory agency, or determined appropriate “after considering factors such as potential risks; target study subject population, nature, and size; and the research project’s scope and complexity.”

 PCT investigators should work with their sponsor(s) to to implement an appropriate data monitoring plan for the study and determine whether a DMC will be used.
-The NIH Collaboratory has made available brief descriptions of the data monitoring plans for all NIH Collaboratory Demonstration Projects as part of the publicly available ethical and regulatory descriptions for these trials.
+The NIH Collaboratory has made available brief descriptions of the data monitoring plans for all NIH Collaboratory Demonstration Projects as part of the publicly available ethical and regulatory documentation for these trials.
 The data monitoring details are excerpted in the table below.
 Not all NIH Collaboratory Demonstration Projects use an independent DMC, but all have a data monitoring plan that was discussed with the NIH sponsor and determined to be in compliance with their policies.
 More details on data monitoring for some of these trials will be explored throughout the chapter.

 Data Monitoring Plans Used in NIH Collaboratory Demonstration Projects

 |Demonstration Project||Minimal risk?||Uses a DMC?||Monitoring plan|